MAST90106-90107-2022-Group31/MAST90106-90107-Industry-Project/README.md

 Paper that was compared against in our study: https://www.nature.com/articles/s41467-021-25583-7

+Codes for the final version of our classifiers can be found under code/f_training.ipynb

 ## Expected Outcomes
 A research report easily modified to an article for a scientific journal.